rgraziosi-fbk/cvae-process-mining/README.md

 Code and additional resources for paper "Generating the traces you need: a conditional generative model for Process Mining data".

+## Additional material

+Model weights, evaluation plots and additional material can be found in the folder `additional_material`.

 ## Installation

 1. Create a new conda env: `conda create --name vae-gen-traces python=3.11` and activate it